 “The Harder I Work, The Luckier I Become.” -Anonymous

-- Read An Inspirational Book: Right now, I’m reading Yanik Silver’s Moonlighting on the Internet.
+- Read An Inspirational Book: Right now, I’m reading Yanik Silver’s Moonlighting on the Internet (full disclosure – I earn a commission if you buy).
 Darren from Problogger, who is also a great inspiration for me, is actually in this book too.
 The stories are great and really motivational.
 I read them when I’m bored, and I’m usually back on the computer in no time.

 - Take A Break: It’s amazing how a short break from what you’re doing can make you more productive in the long run.
 I usually rearrange my fantasy football team.